 If students have not completed a corresponding course in their preceding study program, a course on the basics of biostatistics with a scope of 2 semester-hours shall be completed as part of the doctoral degree program.

 The students shall complete seminars and workshops (total - 8 semester-hours) in the field of the dissertation topic or in a sub-discipline.

-During these seminars (total - 10 semester-hours) the scientific literature relevant to the field of the dissertations and the project reports are critically presented and discussed.
-The confirmation of participation in literature clubs, project presentations and guest lectures is to be forwarded to the Dean of Doctoral Studies.
+During these seminars (total - 8 semester-hours) the scientific literature relevant to the field of the dissertations is critically presented and discussed.
+The confirmation of participation in literature clubs and guest lectures is to be forwarded to the Dean of Doctoral Studies.

 In the third and fifth semester, written interim reports shall be prepared and presented to the Dissertation Committee (total - 0.5 semester-hours each).
 The interim report and a written assessment by the Dissertation Committee is to be forwarded to the Office for Doctoral Studies.

-During the course of the program, three public presentations, each worth 0,5 semester-hours, shall be prepared and held at appropriate scientific conferences, including the Doctoral Day of the Medical University of Graz or at a scientific congress.
+During the course of the program, three public presentations, each worth 0,5 semester-hours, shall be prepared and presented at the Doctoral Day of the Medical University of Graz or at a scientific congress.
 Active participation in at least one Doctoral Day during the doctoral program is mandatory.

 Courses (Dissertation Seminars; Literature Clubs, Project Presentations and Guest Lectures; Fundamentals of scientific research and general skills) may be completed as electives, taking into consideration the thematic connection with the doctoral thesis and a scientific depth appropriate to the doctoral degree program, and shall be approved by the Rector of Studies in a recognition procedure after a positive statement has been obtained from the spokesperson of the Doctoral School.
 In total, a maximum of 4 semester week hours may be completed as electives.